exilesprx/bug-free-enigma/README.md

 //
 // For more details on memory allocation and the different types of
 // memory allocators, see https://www.youtube.com/watch?v=vHWiDx_l4V0

+//
+//        // In order to be able to process the input values,
+//        // memory is required.
+An allocator is defined here for
+//        // this purpose.
+//        const ally = std.testing.allocator;
+//
+//        // The allocator is used to initialize an array into which
+//        // the numbers are stored.
+//        var list = std.ArrayList(u32).init(ally);
+//
 ```

 ## Formatting